yirongNg/Data-Viz-on-Company-Attrition-Rate/README.md

 |---------------|-----------|
 | Education Level ID | A unique id that identifies a education level
 | Education Level |	A unique ID that identifies an employee, connects to the **Employee** table|

+### Cleaned Merged Dataset 1 (`cleaned_data.csv`)
+- A merged dataset consists of Employee Table, Performance Rating Table, and Education Level Table that has duplicates and errors removed.

+### Cleaned Merged Dataset 2 (`unique_employeeId_data.csv`)
+- A similar dataset to Cleaned Merged Dataset 1 but only consists of unique employee ID.

 ## 🔍 Findings